ubc-library-rc/intro-AGOL/content/story-map.md

 nav_order: 4
 ---

-# Create a Story Map
+# CREATE A STORY MAP

 Some of you have probably already seen examples of [Story Maps](https://www.esri.com/en-us/arcgis/products/arcgis-storymaps/stories).